 - No behavioral targeting for non-support use cases

-User Rating: 4.5/5 (G2)
+User Rating: 4.7/5

-Pricing: From $59/month.
+Pricing: From $79/month.

 A product manager mentioned Usersnap to me after describing how much time her team wasted on back-and-forth Slack threads trying to reproduce bugs from vague descriptions.
 Usersnap replaced that entirely.

-Instead of a support rep writing out a bug description, the user sends an annotated screenshot with browser environment and session context already attached.
+Instead of a support rep writing out a bug description, the user sends an annotated screenshot with the browser environment and session context already attached.
 It routes directly into Jira, Azure DevOps, Slack, or Zendesk without anyone re-entering data.

 Best For: Product managers, QA teams, and customer success teams that need feedback to flow directly into engineering and support workflows without friction.